meenamurali2m/Capstone_Project/README.md

 ## 5. Methodology

-### 5.0 Load the Data
+### 5.0 Load & Understand the Data
 Import the dataset into our environment, using pandas library.
 This allows us to manipulate and explore the data, preparing it for analysis and model training.

-### 5.1 Understand the Data -
 Perform Data Preprocessing & Visual Exploration to identify data quality issues such as missing values, duplicates, skewness, scaling issues and fix them.

 #### 5.1.2 Exploratory Data Analysis (EDA)
 **Visualization:** - Perform Visual and statistical exploration that help identify trends, relationships, and potential outliers.